Murderabilia

 Murderabilia, also known as murderbilia, is a term identifying collectibles related to murders, homicides, the perpetrators or other violent crimes.
-The term was coined by Andy Kahan, director of the Houston Police Department's Crime Victims Office.
+The term, a portmanteau of murder and memorabilia, was coined by Andy Kahan, director of the Houston Police Department's Crime Victims Office.

 Collectibles

 Buyers typically seek collectibles that are either artifacts used or owned by murderers or items (often artwork) created by them.
-According to crime writer Leigh Lundin, buyers may be interested in the macabre, but many believe such artifacts offer power and control.